zweimach/ghc/docs/users_guide/using-optimisation.rst

     but the current one is quite a bit different.

-    The strictness analyser figures out when arguments and variables in a function can be treated 'strictly' (that is they are always evaluated in the function at some point).
+    The strictness analyser figures out when arguments and variables in a function can be treated "strictly" (that is they are always evaluated in the function at some point).
 This allow GHC to apply certain optimisations such as unboxing that otherwise don't apply as they change the semantics of the program when applied to lazy